Kyriosity/read-write/README+/software/QA/README+/code-quality.md

 + hesitation in using and contributing to shared code (from team/enterprise foundations up to open source)

 Some prominent individuals develop great apps alone and are so good at keeping all details and the whole picture in mind that they don't need to and like to lose time with code organization.

-However, this is exceptional and not about enterprise development.
+However, these cases are exceptional and not about enterprise development.

 \___________\
 &nbsp; &nbsp; <sup>:wilted_flower:</sup> <samp>Budget/time jaws, code conveyors, unsuited teams, bad management, or intentional obfuscation.</samp>\